Welcome to Eilean Donan Castle

 You can explore nearly every part of the castle and enjoy a journey through the history of the area.

 Some people say Eilean Donan is the most beautiful castle in Scotland.
 Come and decide for yourself!

 – The castle has its own visitor centre which includes our coffee shop and gift shop.

-– Ample car parking is available at no charge and we also welcome large parties and groups.
+– Ample car parking is available around the Visitor Centre, and we also welcome large parties and groups.

 – Although we have no disabled or wheelchair access into the castle itself, we do have a computer-based virtual tour available for those who are unable to manage the large number of steps.

 – Please ask at the visitor centre if you require this facility or read our Access Statement for more information.